Arthritis treatment may include physical therapy and/or occupational therapy.

 What Is the Goal of Physical Therapy?

 The goal of physical therapy is to get a person back to the point where they can perform normal, everyday activities without difficulty.

-Preserving good range of motion is key to maintain the ability to perform daily activities.
+Preserving good range of motion is key to maintaining the ability to perform daily activities.
 Therefore, increasing the range of motion of a joint is the primary focus of physical therapy.
 Building strength in the involved muscles surrounding the joint also is extremely important, since stronger muscles can better stabilize a weakened joint.

 Physical therapists provide exercises designed to preserve the strength and use of your joints.
 They can show you the best way to move from one position to another and can also teach you how to use walking aids such as crutches, a walker or a cane, if necessary.